Seagate/cortx-manager/CORTXManagerQuickstartGuide.md

   1. Install GitHub.

-     Refer to the [Contributing to CORTX Manager](ContributingToCortxManager.md) document to install GitHub and clone cortx-manager and its dependent repos.
+     Refer to the [CORTX Contribution Guide](https://github.com/Seagate/cortx/blob/main/CONTRIBUTING.md) document to install GitHub and clone cortx-manager and its dependent repos.

   2. Install pyutils that is custom-built for CORTX project: